 200 Park Avenue, New York, NY 10166-0193 USA

-Lauren J. Elliot is a litigation partner in the New York office of Gibson, Dunn & Crutcher and a member of Gibson Dunn’s Product Liability, Class Actions, Intellectual Property, Commercial Litigation and Life Sciences Practice Groups.
+Lauren J. Elliot is a litigation partner in the New York office of Gibson, Dunn & Crutcher and a member of Gibson Dunn’s Product Liability, Class Actions, Commercial Litigation and Life Sciences Practice Groups.

 Ms. Elliot graduated from Brown University in 1989 with honors (International Relations) and received her Juris Doctor from the University of Chicago Law School in 1993.
 She is a member of the Committee on Drugs and Medical Devices for the Defense Research Institute, and served two terms as a member of the Product Liability Committee for the Association of the Bar of the City of New York.

 Ms. Elliot is admitted to practice in New York.

 Mass Torts and Product Liability Litigation